Professional Development

 New York City, USA (40 hours total)

-Overview: This 5-day program is designed to address the critical questions faced by school leaders in the integration of AI technologies and Computational Thinking practices in K12 schools.
-This class is intended for educators who strive to systematically integrate the principles of constructionism into formal and informal learning spaces.
+This five-day immersion program is designed to address the critical questions faced by school leaders in the integration of AI technologies and Computational Thinking practices in K-12 schools.
+This class is intended for leaders and educators who strive to systematically integrate new technologies and ideas into formal and informal learning spaces.

-A structured approach is presented for development and execution of tangible plans drawing on best-in-class practices at secondary schools internationally.
-Topics include organizational leadership, stakeholder communication, teacher training, technology tool selection, ethics, curriculum development, and testing and deployment strategies.
+A structured approach is presented for the development and execution of tangible implementation plans, drawing on international best practices and case studies.
+Topics include organizational leadership, stakeholder communication, teacher professional development, technology selection, ethics, curriculum development, and implementation strategies.

-This course will provide tools to increase each participant’s capacity to define and lead innovation processes and to formulate, advocate for and execute nuanced plans to affect transformative school change.
+This course will provide tools to increase participant’s capacity to define and lead innovation processes and to formulate, advocate for and execute nuanced plans to affect transformative school change, particularly using AI and Computational Thinking.

-Over the course of the program, each participant will develop an organizationally specific and actionable plan to implement at their place of employment with the help of mentorship and coaching from program instructors.
+Over the course of the program, each participant will develop an organizationally-specific and actionable plan to implement at their institution with the help of mentorship and coaching from program instructors.

-• Educational Leaders tasked with deploying new technology programs within their organizations, districts or states regardless of size or country
+Educational Leaders deploying new AI, Computer Science, and technology programs within their organizations, districts, states, or countries.

-•Teams of multiple individuals from a single organization or school are encouraged to attend together
+• Teams from a single organization or school are encouraged to attend together.

 STEM Teaching for the 21st Century: From Learning Targets to Curricular Units